Aeroluna/LunaCoopMod/README.md

 Mira's units usually trade horribly, this should help mitigate that.

-- Fixed a bug where Mag Mines woulld not play their entire animation when firing.
+- Fixed a bug where Mag Mines would not play their entire animation when firing.

 The animation was too slow and only got around half way through.
 I bet no one would even notice this though.